DavAug/chi/docs/source/getting_started/quick_overview.rst

 In chi the log-posterior can be defined using :class:`chi.LogPosterior` which is instantiated with a :class:`chi.LogLikelihood` and a :class:`pints.LogPrior`.
-For simplicity, we will use uniform priors that constrain the parameters to values between 0 and 20.
-The log-posterior can be evaluated similar to the :class:`chi.LogLikelihood` using :meth:`chi.LogPosterior.__call__`
+For the sake of this overview, we will use uniform priors that constrain the parameters to values between 0 and 20.
+In practice, informative priors are likely better choices.
+The resulting log-posterior can now be evaluated similar to the :class:`chi.LogLikelihood` using :meth:`chi.LogPosterior.__call__`

 .. literalinclude:: code/1_simulation_1.py
     :lines: 420-431